the shoot

 Each guest will be required to sign a safety declaration which confirms that they understood the rules of the shoot, and will abide by them.

 When geese are using a field, we will have to make use of whatever cover is available.
 It may be a ditch, wall, hedge, or rough grass/heather.
 The ability to bring geese properly into range is very much dependent on being well hidden.
-Raymond has a number of different methods of hide building, depending on conditions.
+We use a number of different methods of hide building, depending on conditions.
 The only part difficult to hide is your face, and the top of your head.
 A face mask and dead grass coloured hat is therefore a good investment; a black hat always gets a funny look!
 We also use layout blinds particularly when there is straw on the stubbles, or there is rough grass as cover.

 CHECK OUT THE GUN ROOM >

-Raymond has two labs; Dale and Pete.
 Groups can take their own dog.
 If you intend to bring your own well trained dog, remember to have your own lead and anchor as dogs leaping out of ditches as geese are being shot is very hazardous.

 The best size of group for wildfowling is from four to six guns.
 If your group is less than four, we may book other guns to make up numbers for your visit, but never making more than six in total.
 If you are four or more, no other guns will join up with your party.
 Your guide will focus on setting decoys, hide building, calling and retrieving birds – he will not carry a gun.